joeytwiddle/significant-white-space/README.md

 SWS is written in Haxe.
 You might be able to export it to Java; so far I am building a binary via the CPP target.

-As a simple example, SWS will turn code like this:
+As a simple example, SWS can turn code like this:

     if (indent_of_nextNonEmptyLine > currentIndent)
         output.writeString(currentLine + " {" + newline)